mastrojs/mastro/README.md

 ### _Visual Studio Code for the Web_ extension

-- Follow [The Mastro Guide's _Setup_ section](https://mastrojs.github.io/guides/setup/) to install the [_Visual Studio Code for the Web_ extension](https://marketplace.visualstudio.com/items?itemName=mastro.mastro-vscode-extension) that teach you how to build and publish your first webside – using only a browser and a GitHub account.
+- Follow [The Mastro Guide's _Setup_ section](https://mastrojs.github.io/guides/setup/) to install the [_Visual Studio Code for the Web_ extension](https://marketplace.visualstudio.com/items?itemName=mastro.mastro-vscode-extension) and lear how to build and publish your first website – using only a browser and a GitHub account.

 ### Deno

-For example `cd examples/blog/`, then:
+Download the contents of the [`examples/hello-world` folder](examples/hello-world/) and `cd` into it, then:

 Start the development server: